-Capacity shortage conditions are those in which the supply of power to firm customers could be in jeopardy due to either generation capacity shortages and/or transmission limitations.
-Typically generation capacity shortfalls may occur when severe weather conditions exist, primarily in summer or winter seasons.
-However, unseasonable weather conditions could result in difficulties meeting peak loads due to the unavailability of multiple generating units for scheduled maintenance.
-Routine use of demand side management programs such as FPL's On Call program during scheduled usage periods is not - considered a capacity shortage.
-However, use of these programs may precede the activation of other stages of the capacity shortfall plan.
-Activation of the On Call or the Commercial Industrial Load Control programs (CILC) outside of published hours, in a SCRAM mode or for extended hours may initiate activation of parts of the capacity shortfall plan.
+Capacity shortage conditions are those in which the supply of power to Firm Customers could be in jeopardy due to either i) generation capacity shortages and/or ii) transmission limitations.

-Transmission limitations are the result of unplanned circumstances.
-These would include the loss of critical transmission lines, circuit breakers, autotransformers, and generating units.
-After taking all remedial steps a Transmission Operator or Balancing Authority with insufficient generation or transmission capacity shall shed customer load rather than risk uncontrolled failure of components or cascading outages of the interconnection.
+- i.
+Typically, generation capacity shortfalls may occur when severe weather conditions exist, primarily in summer or winter seasons.
+Unseasonable weather conditions could also result in difficulties meeting peak loads due to the unavailability of multiple generating units, (e.g. for scheduled maintenance).
+Activation of the On Call or the Commercial Industrial Load Control programs (CDR/CILC) that are part of FPL's Demand Side Management (DSM) process, including outside of published hours, in a SCRAM mode or for extended hours may initiate activation of parts of the FPL Emergency Plan during these conditions.
+Use of these programs may precede the activation of other stages of the FPL Emergency Plan, which could also include curtailment of Firm Customers. - ii.
+Transmission limitations are typically the result of unplanned facility outages such as critical transmission lines, circuit breakers, autotransformers or generating units.
+After taking all remedial steps FPL may not have sufficient generation and/or transmission capacity and be required to shed customer load rather than risk failure of components or cascading outages.
+Activation of the On Call or the Commercial Industrial Load Control programs (CDR/CILC) that are part of the Demand Side Management\(DSM) process, including outside of published hours, in a SCRAM mode or for extended hours may initiate activation of parts of the FPL Emergency plan for these conditions.
+Use of these programs may precede the activation of other stages of the FPL Emergency Plan, including curtailment of Firm Customers.

-The loss of firm load in a localized area due to a transmission or distribution outage, temporary problems or an isolated event may be reported but would not cause the implementation of the plan.
-Also, the loss of firm load due to automatic under frequency relay operation would not necessarily cause the implementation of the plan, unless it is anticipated that the outage will extend over several hours.
+The loss of Firm Load in a localized area due to a transmission or distribution outage, temporary problems or an isolated event may be reported but would not cause the activation of the plan.
+Also, the loss of Firm Load due to automatic under-frequency relay operation would not necessarily cause the implementation of the plan, unless it is anticipated that the outage will extend over several hours.

-2.2 Escalation Categories and Notification
+2.2 Governance and Notifications

-All of the categories below are defined and based on a statewide process for assessment of capacity performed through the Florida Reliability Coordinating Council (FRCC).
-The FRCC State Capacity Emergency Coordinator (SCEC) agent is the entity that performs the comprehensive assessment for the FRCC region.
-FPL operating personnel coordinate internal assessments with the SCEC and initiate declarations and notifications relative to the FPL system.
-In addition, FPL has internal criteria to trigger preparation and/or action on the FPL distribution system due to extreme temperatures.
+All of the categories below are based on a statewide process for assessment of capacity performed through the Florida Reliability Coordinating Council (FRCC).
+The FRCC State Capacity Emergency Coordinator (SCEC) is the entity that performs the comprehensive assessment for the FRCC region.
+FPL operating personnel coordinate internal assessments with the FRCC and SCEC and initiate request for declarations and notifications relative to the FPL system.